adam-hehe/cse15l-lab-report1/index.md

   Input: [user@sahara ~]$ ls lecture1
   Output: Hello.class  Hello.java  messages  README
 ```
-The working directory was `/home/lecture1`.
+The working directory was `/home`.
 When `ls` is ran with an directory it lists the files and directories that are contained within that given
 directory.
 No error.

 ```
   Input: [user@sahara ~/lecture1/messages]$ ls fr.txt
   Output: Hello.class  Hello.java  messages  README
 ```
-The working directory was `/home/lecture1/messages`.
+The working directory was `/lecture1/messages`.
 When `ls` is ran with an file it produces an error because the command only workds
 with directories.
 Error because fr.txt is not a directory.

-## `cat` Command

 ```
   Input: [user@sahara ~]$ cat